Festival Lune Amitié

 The legacy of the Festival Lune Amitié remains very much alive in this village of Puisaye-Forterre, which has made popular and free celebration a true local cultural identity.

-The festival takes place at the Pourrain municipal stadium, 89240 Pourrain.
-Concerts are held on two large stages set up within the stadium grounds, surrounded by association stands and food stalls.
-Street performances animate the entire village.
+The festival took place at the Municipal Stadium of Pourrain, 89240 Pourrain.
+Concerts were held on two large stages installed within the stadium grounds, surrounded by associative stands and catering.
+Street entertainment took over the entire village.

-Admission to the Festival Lune Amitié is completely free.
-A statistical information form may be requested at the entrance in exchange for a festival passport.
+Entry to the Lune Amitié Festival was entirely free.
+A statistical information sheet could be requested at the entrance in exchange for a stamped festival passport.

 No photo yet.
 Share yours!